TruStory/truchain/README.md

 Each module provides a `ReadKeeper`, `WriteKeeper`, and `ReadWriteKeeper`.
 Other modules should get passed the appropriate keeper for it's needs.
 For example, if a module doesn't need to create categories, but only read them, it should get passed a category `ReadKeeper`.

 All data in stores are binary encoded using [Amino](https://github.com/tendermint/go-amino) for efficient storage in a Merkle tree.
 Keepers handle marshalling and umarshalling data between its binary encoding and Go data type.

+### Time-bound queues

+Most chain operations are executed based on queues that are checked after each new block is generated:

+1. Backing queue

+Handles the lifecycle of backings, calculating interest, and distributing funds after backing periods expire.

+2. Pending game queue

+Handles the lifecycle of challenges.
+Games in this queue have been challenged but haven't met the threshold required for voting to begin.
+After the threshold is met, games in this queue are promoted to the game queue.

+3. Game queue

+Handles the lifecycle of voting on a story (validation game).
+Upon completion of a game, funds are distributed to winners, and removed from losers.

+## Recipes

+For step-by-step instructions for common tasks like adding a new message type or query, see [./dev/RECIPES.md](./dev/RECIPES.md).

 ## Testing